 If you have already ignored the warning message, you can resolve this problem by enabling the "Premium SMS Services" option on your phone:

-- Go into your phone Settings, and scroll down to Apps (or Applications, or Applications Manager, depending on your phone).
+- Go into your phone Settings, and scroll down to Apps and notifications (or Applications, or Applications Manager, depending on your phone).

 - You could also set it to Ask, and then use the "Remember my choice option" the next time you are prompted.